Blog / Why do Shopify SEO projects fail?

 eCommerce is also a wicked problem.
 It involves complex logistics, shifting consumer behaviour, and intricate technical infrastructure.

 When you attempt to execute SEO for eCommerce, you are colliding two wicked problems together.
+When you do this, the outcome is exponentially more complex.

 When we started out as an agency, we didn't look at it this way.
 We were pretty much like every other agency out there.
 We did SEO for any kind of business that would work with us.
 If you had a website and a budget, we would take the project on.
+Results, as you can probably imagine, were inconsistent.

-But over time, we realised that the "one size fits all" approach simply didn't work for these complex problems.
-So, we started to narrow our focus.
+In order to try and solve this, we started to narrow our focus.
 First, we specialised in eCommerce.
 Then, we niched down further to Shopify.
 Finally, we found our true sweet spot: Shopify stores with large catalogues.

-This evolution wasn't just about marketing positioning - it was a response to failure.
+However, this evolution wasn't just about marketing positioning - it was a response to failure.

 Here are the eight main reasons why Shopify SEO projects fail, based on many years of learning the hard way.

-1. Applying the wrong tactics to the wrong business type
+1. Using the wrong tactics

 When brands look for an SEO partner, the natural instinct is to focus on the market vertical.
 You might search for a "fashion" agency or a "homeware" agency.
-On the surface, that makes sense.
-You want someone who understands your product.
+On the surface, that makes sense; you want someone who understands your product.

 But in reality, "fashion" is way too broad a term to be useful.
 We have found that the specific products you sell matter far less than how your business is actually built.
+This is what we mean when we say you need to look at business type, not just vertical.

 Getting the right partner - and building the right strategy - comes down to asking questions about platform, catalogue, buying journey, and goals, rather than industry buzzwords.
 We actually put together a prompt to help you articulate this, which you can copy and adapt here.